keras-team/keras/CONTRIBUTING.md

 ```
 ## Backend-agnostic implementation for new ops

+Any new op that is implemented must include a backend-agnostic implementation.
 A backend-agnostic implementation is the version of the op written in
 `keras/src/ops/` using only other Keras ops, so that it works on every backend
 without requiring per-backend code.
 This guarantees that an op is
 immediately available on all backends, including ones that lack a backend-specific